-To retrieve files from the online storage:
+To retrieve files from the cloud storage:

-- 1. Go to the account management Web page (p.
-233) and click Recover files from Acronis Cloud.
-You will see the list of the machines backed up by using the specified account. - 2.
+- 1. Go to the account management webpage (p.
+224) and click Recover files from Acronis Cloud.
+You will see the list of the machines backed up by using the specified account.
+The list of machines that share a volume subscription appears when you select this subscription. - 2.
 Click the name of the machine whose data you want to retrieve.
-The software displays both file-level and disk-level archives of this machine's data. - Note for users of the Initial Seeding (p.
+The software displays both file-level and disk-level archives of this machine's data.

+Note for users of the Initial Seeding (p.
 51) service.
-While an initial seeding backup is being uploaded from your hard drive to Acronis Online Backup Storage, the backup is visible but its data is not retrievable. - 3.
-Click the required file-level archive.
+While an initial seeding backup is being uploaded from your hard drive to Acronis Cloud Storage, the backup is visible but its data is not retrievable.

+- 3. Click the required file-level archive.
 If prompted, enter the archive password.
 The software displays all of files and folders that were ever backed up to this archive. - 4.
 If necessary, browse to the required folder or use search to obtain the list of the required files and folders.